Abadan-Chala/node_express_REST_API/README.md

  **Middleware**: Express uses middleware functions to handle requests, responses, and error handling.
 Middleware can be used to parse request bodies, authenticate users, and more.
  **JSON Support**: Express easily handles JSON data, making it ideal for building APIs that communicate with front-end applications or other services.
  **Scalability**: Applications built with Express can easily scale to handle increasing loads and complexity.
- #here
+ #here is my personal edition
- i edited the README for my github
+ I edited the README for my github. so i can put my idea here